dotnet/docs/docs/csharp/reference-semantics-with-value-types.md

 method that uses by value parameters.
 In those instances, a copy of the `in` parameter is created.
 Because the compiler can create a temporary variable for any `in` parameter, you can also specify default values for any `in` parameter.
-The follow code uses that to specify the origin (point 0,0) as the default value for the second point:
+The following code uses that to specify the origin (point 0,0) as the default value for the second point:

 [!code-csharp[InArgumentDefault](../../samples/csharp/reference-semantics/Program.cs#InArgumentDefault "Specifying defaults for an in parameter")]